-I don’t think poker coaching is for everyone, I just don’t see the need.
+I used to think poker coaching was not for everyone.
+I just didn’t see the need.
 There are endless sources of free information.
 Low-cost training sites.
 YouTube experts (and even some real experts there, too.)
-On the other hand…

 Hey – See the top of The Back Room for current study group offerings and private coaching.
 While this document is interesting, parts of it are many years old and my practice has advanced considerably since.

 Contact me through one of the social media/skype/email links above, or use the form is below. email@example.com is fine.

 One more thing: Here’s my advice on finding poker coaching and thinking about poker training: The Poker Zoo, Ep.
 16

 On the other hand, sometimes it’s just the best, most efficient way forward.

 Now I have coached successfully since what, 2016?
 I didn’t hang a shingle, people asked me to because they knew I was winning and could explain how it’s done.

 What’s changed is, now I understand why some people really need a coach:

 It’s because of all the shitty ideas, books, training sites, and other stuff out there.
 I have to unwind what they do.